merdok/homebridge-miot/supported_devices.md

 ## Supported devices

 Devices marked as 🔵[MiCloud] require a MiCloud connection.
 Please specify the `micloud` property in the `config.json`
+Devices marked as 🔴[BLE Mesh] and 🟡[Zigbee] require a connection over a Gateway or Hub.

 ### Fan